LMH01/alpha_tui/CONTRIBUTING.md

 ## Issues

 A good place to start contributing is by searching for open issues.
-If you find an issue that you would like to work on, feel free to write a commend and ask for ideas on how the issue can be implemented.
+If you find an issue that you would like to work on, feel free to write a comment and ask for ideas on how the issue can be implemented.